The health of your grocery business depends on customer lifetime value

 Why customer lifetime value (CLTV) matters

-- CLTV measures customer spend over the long-term, providing a picture of the health of your business both today and tomorrow.
+- CLTV measures customer spending over the long term, providing a picture of the health of your business both today and tomorrow.

 CLTV measures the total value a customer brings to a company over the lifetime of the relationship.
 The higher the CLTV, the better the long-term health of your business.

 Like other key performance indicators (KPIs), CLTV can help you understand how well your company is doing by taking a baseline measurement and continually remeasuring it to identify change and adjust strategies and tactics to meet business needs.

 It’s a concept that’s gaining traction among retailers, who say that monitoring CLTV is increasing retention, gaining more sales, encouraging brand loyalty, and improving personalization.
 Leaders of some of the world’s most successful businesses understand the importance of focusing on customer value as an asset.
 Research shows that loyalty leaders grow revenues about 2.5 times faster than their industry peers.

 CLTV is clearly a crucial metric for all retail businesses, including grocery, because it provides a picture of how well you’re doing today — and how well you’re likely to do in the years ahead, based on the strength of the one asset every business has in common: customers.

 Unfortunately, CLTV is a metric that is rarely talked about in grocery retail, at least outside the small circle of executives who understand the criticality of shopper retention over time.
 Those grocers who do measure and use it will have a significant competitive advantage.

 Do your KPIs compare to those of leading grocers?
 Find out: